padas-lab-de/tempweb24-content-control-study/README.md

 - `fetch-html-parser`: In contrast to `html-parser`, this topology additionally fetches and parses the robots.txt and tdmrep.json file corresponding to the URL extracted from the Common Crawl WARC files.
 - `robotstxt-parser`: Parsing pipeline for **robots.txt** files.

-<details><summary><h3>Caveats</h3></summary>
+### Caveats
-- This installation guide spawns a dockerized Apache Storm cluster as well as a dockerized OpenSearch instance.
+- The installation guide spawns a dockerized Apache Storm cluster as well as a dockerized OpenSearch instance.
 Note that you can also run the Stormcrawler on a locally hosted Storm cluster.
 Furthermore, you can store the extracted meta information in a local or remote non-dockerized OpenSearch instance.
 Modify therefore the `dev.properties` file.
 - The extraction of HTML annotations and Creative Commons outlinks is implemented using the existent Stormcrawler component `XPathFilter`.
 For extracting HTTP Response Headers, we use the customized Stormcrawler component `HTTPResponseHeaderFilter` (see [implementation](/src/main/java/eu/ows/parse/filter/HTTPResponseHeaderFilter.java)).
 - The extracted metadata is stored in OpenSearch using the Stormcrawler's OpenSearch module.
 The [IndexerBolt](https://github.com/DigitalPebble/storm-crawler/blob/master/external/opensearch/src/main/java/com/digitalpebble/stormcrawler/opensearch/bolt/IndexerBolt.java) filters by default all documents containing a `noindex` HTML meta tag.
 That is why we opted for using a `CustomizedIndexerBolt` (see [implementation](/src/main/java/eu/ows/bolt/CustomizedIndexerBolt.java)), which extends the default implementation and overrides the `filterDocument` method.
 This allows us to include all web documents in our research study, also the ones marked as `noindex`. `CustomizedIndexerBolt` furthermore overrides the `filterMetadata` method to filter out all metadata fields that are of interest for the research study using the asterisk expressions, e.g. `parse.meta.*`.
 - We use the [WARCSpout](https://github.com/DigitalPebble/storm-crawler/blob/master/external/warc/src/main/java/com/digitalpebble/stormcrawler/warc/WARCSpout.java) for downloading WARC files from the publicly available Common Crawl web archive.
-The WARC path files can be found [here](https://commoncrawl.org/overview) and are placed in the `./input` folder in the root directory of the project.
+The WARC path files can be found [here](https://commoncrawl.org/overview) and are placed in the *./input* folder in the root directory of the project.
 - The project requires the latest version of StormCrawler (`12-SNAPSHOT`) to be installed locally using Maven.
 </details>

-<details><summary><h3>Example</h3></summary>
+### Example
 The following JSON document shows the metadata extracted and stored for an examplary URL.
 Note that it contains general information about the web document, as well as the extracted HTML annotations and HTTP Response Headers.
 General information concerns e.g., `capturetime`, `url`, `domain`, `host`, `title`, `description`, `keywords`, `feedlink` and `language`.
 HTML annotations are in this example the Robots meta tags (stored in `parse.meta`, such as e.g., `parse.meta.robots`), whereas HTTP Response Headers are stored in `parse.http` (e.g. `parse.http.x-robots-tag`).
 For a better retracability, we also store the WARC file name and the offset of the WARC record (see `warc.file.name` and `warc.record.offset`).
 ```json
 {